-The school on space weather prediction is aimed at strengthening capacity building for Major objectives of the school will be to train scientists and space weather research and education in the Eastern African region.
-Space weather refers to researchers mostly from the East African region on the physical processes that originate from the Sun, propagate in the interplanetary space to aspects covering the description and analysis of solar data for a better prediction of space weather using existing and produce disturbances in the near earth's environment including the magnetosphere, real time data provided by both ground-based and space-Disturbances caused by the solar-terrestrial interaction can affect the borne instruments.
-By the end of the school, the following is ionosphere. performance and reliability of space-borne and ground-based technological system and even expected to be achieved by participants: directly affect human lives.
+The school on space weather prediction is aimed at strengthening capacity building for space weather research and education in the Eastern African region.
+Space weather refers to physical processes that originate from the Sun, propagate in the interplanetary space to produce disturbances in the near earth's environment including the magnetosphere, ionosphere.
+Disturbances caused by the solar-terrestrial interaction can affect the performance and reliability of space-borne and ground-based technological system and even directly affect human lives.

 Solar activity and driven disturbances are very dynamic and highly unpredictable.
 Therefore, there is need to better understand and improve the ability to predict space weather drivers including solar, geomagnetic and ionospheric storms.
-Currently, the ability to monitor and predict space weather mostly relies on data provided by multiple spaceborne and ground based instruments.
-Therefore, a well description and analysis of solarterrestrial data can lead to a better understanding and prediction of space weather.
+Currently, the ability to monitor and predict space weather mostly relies on data provided by multiple space-borne and ground based instruments.
+Therefore, a well description and analysis of solar-terrestrial data can lead to a better understanding and prediction of space weather.